jimchen2/arm-selfhost-docker/README.md

 Scripts for running apps on Linode

-The ArchLinux image doesn't have fuse, so first install fuse then reboot.
+The ArchLinux image doesn't have fuse(so docker won't start), so first install fuse then reboot.